 3:05 p.m. - 4:25 p.m.

-This session introduces you to the concept of the perception of detection and will provide you with practical solutions to help your organization or your client reduce the losses due to fraud.
+Auditors can provide valuable help to organizations in designing an effective fraud prevention program.
+This session introduces you to key fraud prevention approaches and provides you with practical solutions to help your organization or your client reduce its losses due to fraud.